Vaibhav-Sahai/UIUC-CS-225-Project/README.md

 ## Usage:

-First, please reference the list of all allowed categories on twitch from the following link: https://www.twitch.tv/directory and find a streamer's streamer_id from this link: https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/.
+First, please reference the list of all allowed categories on twitch from the following link: https://www.twitch.tv/directory and a streamer name from https://www.twitch.tv.
 You would need both to create a streamer node which is required for us to run our algoritms.

 1. To find the shortest path from a starting to an ending node, you can run the following command `std::vector<Node> bfs_result = g.BFSPath(Node(streamer_alias[*Insert Name Here*], game_id[*Insert Game Here]), Node(streamer_alias[*Insert Name Here*], game_id[*Insert Game Here*]));`